rhearmas/cardboardbot/README.md

    - After doing either of those steps, clone the repository by running `git clone https://github.com/rhearmas/cardboardbot.git` through your terminal.
 2. When `git` has finished, `cd` into the newly-created folder for the repository.
 3. Run `npm install`.
 This installs all the prerequisites for the bot through **Node package manager**, which is bundled with `node`.
-   - If you get any error about python or msibuild.exe or binding, read the requirements section again and make sure you've installed **everything**.
+   - If you get any errors about python or msibuild.exe or binding, read the requirements section again and make sure you've installed **everything**.
 4. Run `node setup.js` to get a configuration file added.

 ## Running the bot